BBN-Q/QGL/doc/index.md

 echoCR(q1, q2)  # A "echoed" cross-resonance pulse
 ```

+### Additional Parameters

+All QGL pulse primitives accept an arbitrary number of additional keyword
+arguments.
+In particular, any QGL primitive accepts a `length` keyword to modify
+the length of the resulting operation.
+These additional parameters are passed to
+the [shape function](#pulse-shapes-and-waveforms) when the QGL compiler
+constructs waveforms from `Pulse` objects.

 ## Sequences and Simultaneous Operations

 Programs in QGL are specified using python lists.
 For example,